-The Vaikom Mahadeva Temple is at the Vaikom city.
-This is at the Kottayam district.
+Vaikom Mahadeva Temple is located in the Kottayam district of Kerala.
 This famous temple worships Lord Shiva.

 History and Legend of Vaikom Mahadeva Temple

 The Vaikom Mahadeva Temple has various stories revolving around its construction.

 - Vaikom has other names.
 As per Bhargava Purana and Sanalkumara Samhita, the place is Vaiyaghra geham and Vaiyaghra puram.

 - As per myth, saint Vyaghrapada saw Lord Shiva here.
 On Vritchika, which is the Krishna paksha, Lord Shiva along with Goddess Parvati came to saint Vyaghrapada.
 Hence people started calling this place as Vyaghrapadapuram.
 Later, when Tamil language became popular here, people started calling it as Vaikom.